 Topological Quantum: Lecture Notes and Proto-Book

 Steven H. Simon

-©2019
+©2020

 Comments about this draft

-This is a set of course notes hoping someday to be a book.
+This is a set of course notes hoping to someday be a book.

 Unfortunately, there is a huge difference between course notes and a book.
 This is why I need everyone's help.
 If there are parts that you think are unclear - please let me know.
 If there are errors - please let me know (even if they are small and subtle).
 If the figures are unclear - please let me know.
-If there are mistakes in grammar - please let mek now.
+If there are mistakes in grammar - please let mek now. ... and one has yet informed me that there was a typo in the previous sentence.
+So you are obviously not doing your job!
+Get with the program!
 If you don't get the jokes... well, that is your problem.
 Seriously though, I need help if this is eventually going to arrive at the Nirvana that is bookdom.
 Give me feedback please.
-It will be good for your Karma.
-Some thoughts about this book This book originated as part of a lecture course given at Oxford in the fall of 2016 and then again in 2017, 2018, 2019 and this kept going until I finished the book.
+It will be good for your Karma. $\ddot{\smile}$ Some thoughts about this book This book originated as part of a lecture course given at Oxford in the fall of 2016 and then again in 2017, 2018, ... and this kept going until I finished the book, which seemed like forever.
 The idea of this book is to give a general introduction to topological quantum ideas.
 This includes topological quantum field theories, topological quantum memories, topological quantum computing, topological matter and topological order - with emphasis given to the examples of toric code, loop gases, string nets, and particularly quantum Hall effects.
 The book is aimed at a physics audience (i.e., we avoid the language of category theory like the plague!), although some mathematicians may also find the perspectives presented here to be useful.
 How to read this book The book was originally written to be read roughly sequentially.
 However, you may be able to jump around quite a bit depending on your interests.
 When the toric code is introduced, it is quite independent of the prior chapters on the general structure of TQFTs.
-I should also mention that chapter 24 introduces some basic mathematics that many people may know but I thought should be included for completeness.
+I should also mention that chapter 28 introduces some basic mathematics that many people may know but I thought should be included for completeness.
 There are often small hitches and caveats that are swept under the rug in the name of simplifying the discussion.
 I try to footnote these caveats when they occur.
+In a margin note of my previous book, I said that my next book (i.e., this one) would be about two dimensional electron systems.
+This topic is covered in the section on fractional quantum Hall effect1.
 A list of useful references is given etc.